melbamorph/zonerMCP/replit.md

 ## Overview
 A Model Context Protocol (MCP) server that provides zoning district lookup functionality for Lebanon, NH.
 This server exposes AI tools that can be used by Claude, ChatGPT, and other AI agents to query the Lebanon GIS system and retrieve zoning district information using either geographic coordinates or street addresses.

-**Current State**: Fully functional MCP server v2.1 with two tools: coordinate-based and address-based zoning lookups.
+**Current State**: Fully functional MCP server v3.0.0 with HTTP/SSE transport for remote deployment and OpenAI integration.
+Two tools: coordinate-based and address-based zoning lookups.
 Features comprehensive error handling, input validation, and timeout protection.
 All GIS layer fields are now exposed to AI agents for complete property data access.

 ## Recent Changes
+- **November 8, 2025**: Major v3.0.0 - HTTP/SSE Transport for OpenAI
+  - Converted from stdio to SSE (Server-Sent Events) HTTP transport for cloud deployment
+  - Added Express web server on port 5000
+  - Compatible with OpenAI Agents SDK and Responses API
+  - Health check endpoint at /health
+  - SSE MCP endpoint at /sse
+  - Deployed as web server for remote AI agent access

 - **November 7, 2025**: Enhanced v2.1 - Full Field Access
   - Updated both tools to return ALL available fields from Lebanon GIS layers
   - Address lookups now include 27 fields: property owners, lot size, parcel IDs, utilities, and more